svantejonssonITHS/Testing-och-TypeScript-Laboration-1/docs/TESTING.md

 ## Application

 All application wide tests use `cypress` as the testing framework and `cucumber` as the preprocessor.
+The `bdd` and cypress `e2e` test might not work unless you have made an initial manual login attempt with the test user in the applications UI.

 To run all tests application wide (not including `bdd` and cypress `e2e`):
 ```sh